slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-> *"Don't ever work for someone you dont want to become."
--- Kevin Kelly*
-> *"If you can't see yourself working with someone for life, don't work with them for a day."
--- Naval Ravikant*
 > *"What did you get done this week?"
 -- Elon Musk*
-> *"Management is mostly hiring well and firing quickly."
--- Naval Ravikant*
-> *"Mercenaries work for money.
-Missionaries build for others.
-Artists create for themselves."
--- Naval Ravikant*
 > *"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
 -- Zig Ziglar*
 > *"Your salary is the bribe they give you to forget your dreams."
 -- Warren Buffett*
+> *"Don't ever work for someone you dont want to become."
+-- Kevin Kelly*
 > *"Being enthusiastic is worth 25 IQ points."
 -- Kevin Kelly*
+> *"If you can't see yourself working with someone for life, don't work with them for a day."
+"Management is mostly hiring well and firing quickly."
+"Mercenaries work for money.
+Missionaries build for others.
+Artists create for themselves."
+-- Naval Ravikant*

 - People want freedom to choose their process.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.